venits/native-forms/README.md

 ## File Upload for React Native

 Uploading files for React Native is a little bit tricky.
-You need additional library in your project.

 If you are using [Expo](https://expo.io/) you have to add this component: [https://docs.expo.io/versions/latest/sdk/webview/](https://docs.expo.io/versions/latest/sdk/webview/)